-If you get your holiday shoppers to shop again, those purchases will get you a higher profit margin than the first (if you even managed to make any) and most likely offset the cost of acquisition.
+If you get your holiday season shoppers to shop again, those purchases will get you a higher profit margin than the first (if you even managed to make any) and most likely offset the cost of acquisition.
 We outline a few ways to do that in this piece.

 How to get better returns on your holiday marketing money: